dvandal/cryptonote-nodejs-pool/README.md

 }
 ```

-By adding this you will need to make your `api` variable in the `website_example/config.js` include the /api.
+By adding this you will need to update your `api` variable in the `website_example/config.js`.
 For example:
 `var api = "//api.poolhost.com";`

 You no longer need to include the port in the variable because of the proxy connection.